jtl-software/php-health-check/README.md

         ];

         $messages =  [
-            new ResultMessage('info', 'app', 'Everything is tutti');
+            new ResultMessage('info', 'app', 'Everything is tutti')
         ];

         return new Result($passed, $details, $messages);